-Funding for specialist training and digital risk education
+Funding for training of deminers and digital risk education

 Following the withdrawal of Russian troops from northern Ukraine, the cleanup work has already begun.
-For the first systematic clearance of areas contaminated with various remnants of war but not mines, World without Mines is funding the training of specialists in what is known as Battle Area Clearance or explosive ordnance disposal.
+For the first systematic clearance of areas contaminated with various remnants of war but not mines, World without Mines is funding the training of additional deminers in all aspects of explosive ordnance disposal, including battle area clearance and explosive ordnance recognition.

 The high level of contamination and the nature of contamination with remnants of war pose a major challenge for deminers in Ukraine.
-Personnel specially trained for "Battle Area Clearance -BAC" or "Explosive Ordnance Disposal -EOD" are needed.
-World without Mines responds quickly and finances a two-month training course.
-As a result, eight teams of nine BAC deminers can start clearing the explosive ordnance immediately after the training.
+The need for well-trained deminers is enormous.
+World Without Mines reacts quickly and finances a two-month training course organised and conducted by our partner organisation The Halo Trust.
+Thus, 132 deminers can be trained in all aspects of explosive ordnance disposal including so-called "Battle Area Clearance - BAC" and "Explosive Ordnance Disposal - EOD" and can set about clearing explosive ordnance immediately after training.

 The project "Digital Risk Education"